Glorieta Pass Battlefield: Description and battle history

-The preserved portions of the battlefield consists of two sites, a 294 acre parcel on the west side of Glorieta Pass, and a 150 acre parcel on the east side.
+The preserved portions of the battlefield consist of two sites, a 294 acre parcel on the west side of Glorieta Pass, and a 150 acre parcel on the east side.
 Areas in between and other portions of the battlefield have been at least partially compromised by the construction of both a railroad and Interstate 25.
 The eastern portion is north of I-25, and is roughly bisected by New Mexico State Road 50, which follows the historic route of the Santa Fe Trail.
 At its eastern end is Pigeon's Ranch, a historic stop on the trail, of which only foundation remnants survive.
 The western section is located mainly between I-25 and the railroad tracks near the hamlet of Cañoncito.

 The Battle of Glorieta Pass, fought March 26–28, 1862, arose out of a Confederate initiative to gain control of the western United States.
 Confederate forces under Brig.
 Gen. Henry H. Sibley had penetrated as far as Santa Fe, defeating a Union force under Col. Edward Canby at Valverde in February 1862.
 William Gilpin, governor of the Colorado Territory, raised a brigade of volunteers to aid in the defense of Fort Union, the next Confederate objective.
 Union sided New Mexican volunteers were led by Lt.
 Col. Manuel Chaves of the 2nd New Mexico Infantry.
 These two forces fought a largely indecisive battle, with the Union forces forced to retreat northward, but successfully destroying the Confederate supply train.
 The latter forced a Confederate retreat, ultimately all the way back to Texas.